finos-labs/learnaix-h-2025/.github/CONTRIBUTING.md

-# Contributing to the FINOS Hackathon
+# Contributing to the FINOS Hackathons

 All FINOS Hackathon projects are [Apache 2.0 licensed](LICENSE) and accept contributions via git pull requests.
 Each commit must include a DCO line in the git commit message: